RocketResearch-Inc/compair_core/README.md

 - `COMPAIR_EMAIL_BACKEND` – the core mailer logs emails to stdout; cloud overrides this with transactional delivery.
 - `COMPAIR_REQUIRE_AUTHENTICATION` (`true`) – set to `false` to run the API in single-user mode without login or account management.
 When disabled, Compair auto-provisions a local user, group, and long-lived session token so you can upload documents immediately.
 - `COMPAIR_SINGLE_USER_USERNAME` / `COMPAIR_SINGLE_USER_NAME` – override the email-style username and display name that are used for the auto-provisioned local user in single-user mode.
+- `COMPAIR_INCLUDE_LEGACY_ROUTES` (`false`) – opt-in to the full legacy API surface (used by the hosted product) when running the core edition.
+Leave unset to expose only the streamlined single-user endpoints in Swagger.

 See `compair_core/server/settings.py` for the full settings surface.